Moving Tips for Getting Organized

 - TRACK YOUR PROGRESS – at least once per week track where you are against the date on the calendar.
 Revise your plan if you’re falling behind.

-Moving Tips for Packing
+Moving Tips for Packing in Portland

 - PACK A SUITCASE - For each member of the family moving, pack a suitcase as if you’re all going on a 3-day vacation, including changes of clothes, medications, eyeglasses, toiletries, etc. Keep the suitcases separated from all the other items to be moved, such as in your car, at your new workplace, etc. so you’ll have everything you need for the first few days without searching through boxes.